reruo321/Kotlin_Practice/Unit-04-Null-Safety/README.md

 ## let
 To make a conditional operation works only for non-null values, use **let** with a safe call operator.

-    쵀child?.let { println(it.name) }   // If child is not null, it will print its name.
+    child?.let { println(it.name) }   // If child is not null, it will print its name.
                                         // Otherwise, ignores printing.

 The interesting point is, it can also return the result in the final statement.
 (If no specified return, it just returns unit. (nothing))